Retail Sales Tip: How to Sell Luxury Retail Without A Discount

 1. Have A Treasure Trove.
 Your salespeople must have a million ways to develop trust and sell your product.
 The one-size-fits-all approach that might work for someone working in a fast-food restaurant will not work when selling luxury goods.
 Customers who purchase luxury goods have strong personalities and are self-assured, and just like the most exclusive luxury goods, no two are ever alike.
 Before selling products, salespeople have to sell themselves as trustworthy and human.

 3. Be One Of A Kind.
 If something is truly a luxury brand, it should be seen as unique in terms of its features and benefits, memorable for the event it was purchased for, and irreplaceable in the bond forged between the item and the customer.
-To get ahead of the discounts, you have to know the event the item is purchased for.
+To get ahead of the discounts, you must know the event the item is purchased for.

 A woman who used to work in a fine jewelry shop in Southern California told me, "I never sold a luxury watch for less than 25% off its price."

-But discounting your luxury goods, if we really examine it, frequently comes from an employee's poor self-esteem more than their lack of luxury selling techniques.
+But discounting your luxury goods, if we examine it, frequently comes from an employee's poor self-esteem more than their lack of luxury selling techniques.

 Deep inside, they believe the watch, the fur, the yacht, the plane, the cruise isn't worth it.